AndySchroder/StaticWire/README.md

 - Informational output is written to standard output and debug output is written to `$HOME/.StaticWire/debug.log`.
 - Only once instance of `staticIP` can be run on a machine at a time.
+- Wireguard configuration files assign the first IPv6 address in your subnet to the tunnel.
+However, you are free to route the remaining addresses in your subnet to other machines in your network.
 - Wireguard configuration files are written to `$HOME/.StaticWire/WireGuardConfigFiles/` and soft linked to `/etc/wireguard/` if possible.
 - Hitting `Control+C` (`SIGINT`) or killing with a `SIGTERM` (`kill -15`) will attempt to gracefully shutdown `staticIP`.